 There are many varieties of Hinduism.
 About 60% of the population here is Hindu.
 Around 13% of Indians here are Muslim, making it one of the largest Islamic countries on earth.

 Christians and Sikhs make up a small percentage of the population and followed by Buddhists and Jains.

 Along with India, different varieties of food are also famous in the world.
 It known for high use of herbs and spices.

 Most vegetarians like wheat flour, basmati rice, and gram, etc. and ginger, coriander, cardamom, turmeric, dried chili, and cinnamon are used in their diet.

-In North India, padded flatbread called bhature eaten regularly with chickpeas vegetables.
+In North India, padded flatbread called bhature is eaten regularly with chickpeas vegetables.
 Here, food plays an important role as a dessert in every day as well as festivals.

 As the era changed, many foreign kings and Mughals ruled here.
 So he made a significant impression on Indian cuisine.
 And due to which many traditional Indian dishes include meat, fish.